Al-Muzani

-Abū Ibrāīm Ismā'īl ibn Yahyā Ibn Ismā'īl Ibn 'Amr Ibn Muslim Al-Muzanī Al-Misrī (791/2 – 878) was an Islamic jurist and theologian and one of leading member of Shafi'i school.
+Abū Ibrāīm Ismā'īl ibn Yahyā Ibn Ismā'īl Ibn 'Amr Ibn Muslim Al-Muzanī Al-Misrī (791–878 AD/ 174-264 Hijri) was an Islamic jurist and theologian and one of leading member of Shafi'i school.
 A native of Cairo, he was a close disciple and companion of Imam Shafi'i.
 He has been called Al-Imam, al-'Allamah, Faqih al-Millah, and 'Alam az-Zahad.
 He was skilled in the legal verdicts and became one of the inheritors of Imam Shafi’i.
-Imam Shafi’i said about him: " al-Muzani is the standard-bearer of my school".
+Imam Shafi’i said about him: "al-Muzani is the standard-bearer of my school".
 He lived an ascetic life and died at the age of 89 on the 24th of Ramadan 264/30 May 878 and was buried near Imam al-Shafi'i.

 Works

+Initially a Hanafi, Muzani changed to the Shafi school upon meeting Al-Shafi.
 He wrote several works, his most famous one being his abridgement of Imam Shafi’i's al-Umm entitled Mukhtasar al-Muzani.
 An abridgement has been done to this work a 150 years later by the great jurist known as Imam al-Haramayn al-Juwayni who authored a celebrated work entitled Nihayat al-Matlab fi Dirayat al-Madhhab and is considered the only known abridgement of Mukhtasar al-Muzani.
 He wrote several other works such as Sharh al-Sunnah, al-Jami’ al-Kabir, al-Saghir, al-Manthur, al-Targhib fi al-‘Ilm, al-Masa’il al-Mu’tabarah, and al-Watha’iq.

+After Shafiis death he was chastised by many traditionalists for accepting the doctrine that the Quran was created.
+He then abandoned this position but his reputation was tarnished to such an extent he was not allowed to teach for over a decade.

 He was known to have debated many scholars on a variety of issues, mostly with the Hanafi scholars.
 He is also the uncle of Abu Ja'far al-Tahawi, an important scholar and Imam of the Hanafi school.
+Muzani was apparently in shock over Tahawis decision to leave to Shafism for Hanafism.